Home

 I kind-of, sort of, worked for a while.
 I think a critical mass (for myself and my imagined audience) would be about 20 places, and I got close at times.

 Some places did really believe in this (just like me) and paid their developers to export the data so that I could display it on my website (thank you, again to you who did!).
-Making an automated .ics export is about half a day of work.
+Making an automated .ics export is about half a day of work for the average web developer.
 The problem was (as always with an open data approach) that not all places had the means to do this.
 Some didn't even have a website to pull the data from.

 2021-2022

-1. In the semantic web, how the data is defined (and is supposed to be interpreted) is decided by the sender.
+1. With open data, how the data is defined (and is supposed to be interpreted) is decided by the sender.
 Information can be interpreted in various ways and the semantic web removes that agency from the reader.
 For example, if I want to tag an event as 'music' or 'art', it should be my concern, not only the creator of the event.
 Or rather, the categorisation needs to be context-specific.
 What is 'opera' in one context, is 'music' in another.

 2. Nothing is 100% public, there only various publics and audiences.
 At this point I started to realise that 'publicdata.events' is a bit of a misnomer.
-I always had this nagging feeling that open data as an idea is more or less doomed.
-I partly chose to ignore it, since the alternative is unbelievably complicated: Both distributed and decentralized — and also limited to an intended audience — is a form of a contradiction.
+I always had this nagging feeling that open data model is doomed.
+I partly chose to ignore it, since the alternative is complicated: Both distributed and decentralized — and also limited to an intended audience — is a form of a contradiction.

 2022-2023